fdedinec/theater-subtitles/README.md

 	 python subtitles.py MyPlayFile.txt

-Use down arrow or space bar to advance to next screen, up arrow to come back to previous line.
+Use down arrow or space bar to advance to next screen, up arrow to come back to previous screen.
-The screen always starts blank.
+The public screen always starts blank.

 The end of MyPlayFile.txt is wrapped to the beginning, and the other way round.
 This is useful when preparing files (you may go directly to the end using the up arrow) but dangerous on the day of the spectacle: better add a few blank lines at the end of your file!